vmware-archive/vcd-cli/docs/vcd_catalog_acl.md

-  add      add access settings to a particular catalog list     list catalog access control list remove   remove access settings from a particular catalog share    share catalog access to all members of the currentorganization unshare  unshare catalog access from members of the current organization
+  add      add access settings to a particular catalog list     list catalog access control list remove   remove access settings from a particular catalog share    share catalog access to all members of the current organization unshare  unshare catalog access from members of the current organization

 ```